archaic10/setup-commit/README.md

 - Commitlint
 - Husky
 - Commitzen
+- Git-cz (just for npm)

 ## Observation

-Check version npm before implementing the husky, commitlint and commitzen
+> Check version npm before implementing the husky, commitlint and commitzen

-Case you have a old version installed the npm, delete the  package-lock.json, and execute the command line npm install
+> Case you have a old version installed the npm, delete the  package-lock.json, and execute the command line npm install

-Case you have a old version installed the husky, remove the register on package.json, reinstall again the husky
+> Case you have a old version installed the husky, remove the register on package.json, reinstall again the husky

 ## Process installation